tmscheidl/modern-hopfield-context-retrieval/README.md

 A modular deep learning architecture combining:

 - Modern Hopfield Networks
-- Cross-Attention mechanisms
+- Cross-Attention Module
-- Context-based retrieval
+- Context Module
-- Metric-based similarity learning
+- Metric-based similarity Module

 Designed for few-shot learning, the model makes predictions based on a support set of examples and is tailored to handle active and inactive molecules.